-There’s just something about those strangely cream-filled chocolate eggs — I crave them once a year and that’s enough to hold me over until next time!
+There’s just something about those rich cream-filled chocolate eggs — I crave them once a year and that’s enough to hold me over until next time!
 (And I’ve always wondered how the “white” and the “yolk” never seem to mix inside!)

 Last year my best blogging buddy Jennifer at Sugar, Spice, & Glitter made me this over-the-top Cadbury Creme Egg Dessert Lush — seriously one of the most decadent bites I’ve ever seen!

-This year, we made these simple Mini Cadbury Egg Cookies, using the candy-coated solid chocolate Cadbury eggs.
+This year, we made these simple Cadbury Mini Egg Cookies, using the candy-coated solid chocolate Cadbury eggs.
 They’re a festive twist on thumbprint cookies just for Easter — so much fun to bake…and eat!

 These bite-sized Mini Cadbury Egg Cookies are perfect for parties, teacher gifts, or just to enjoy together as a family.
 Hope you love them too!

-How to make Mini Cadbury Egg Cookies
+What You Need to Make Mini Cadbury Egg Cookies

 Keep reading for photo step-by-step instructions and cooking tips, then scroll to the bottom of post for the full printable recipe and ingredients list.
 I like to see how things are made too!